utils.py

 builder = config_sweep_builder(exp, scen_df)

-if emod_step != 'burnin': # do not generate monthly reports for burnin
+if emod_step != 'burnin': # do not generate more granular reports for burnin

 if 'daily' in exp.analyzer_list: